Government could learn from Equinix's security protocol, Labor MP says

 During a tour of the premises for media, Thistlethwaite asked Equinix senior director of operations Glenn Uidam if the data centre and interconnectivity company was hiring local or overseas labour.

-Uidam said Equinix hires specialists without going into details adding the company does not reveal the number of employees in its facilities.
+Uidam said Equinix hires specialists without going into details and also saying the company does not reveal the number of employees in its facilities.

 Equinix brand new data centre, SY5, was announced in February and it is the company's largest data centre in Australia with capacity for 9225 cabinets and taking up more than 25,000 square metres.